 Type of Action: Expert contract action

+Indicative budget: EUR 2.00 million from the 2026 budget and EUR 2.00 million from the 2027 budget

 2. External expertise in relation to EU research and innovation policy issues

 This action will support the provision of independent expertise in support of the assessment, design, implementation, evaluation and valorisation of EU research and innovation policies in the areas currently in scope of the Health Cluster.